8 Roadblocks of Employee Monitoring Software Onboarding

 Here’s a shortlist of the roadblocks companies face when onboarding a large team onto employee monitoring software.

-#1 Setting Up and Syncing the Software
+1 Setting Up and Syncing the Software

 Installing and configuring employee monitoring software on computer systems can turn out to be a long and complicated process.
-If teams are large, setup only gets more long-winded.
+If teams are large, the setup only gets more long-winded.

 DeskTrack can be installed in three steps.
 Each team member needs to disable their antivirus temporarily, install the DeskTrack package, and enter their credentials.